stephenc/sidecar-http-proxy/README.md

     -s, --source-path PATH
                         the source path to remove from requests before forwarding to the target (default: /)
+    -c, --cache-control VALUE
+                        the cache control header to inject if none is provided

 Proxies requests to a remote service (with optional path prefix stripping)